thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {: #sec-sw-components }

-The Software Components claim is a list of software components that includes all the software loaded by the PSA RoT.
-This claim SHALL be included in attestation tokens produced by an implementation conformant with {{PSA-SM}}.
+The Software Components claim is a list of software components that includes all the software (both code and configuration) loaded by the PSA RoT.
+This claim MUST be included in attestation tokens produced by an implementation conformant with {{PSA-SM}}.

 Each entry in the Software Components list describes one software component using the attributes described in the following subsections.
 Unless explicitly